 A total depart from the iconographical patterns of antiquity occurred during the VIth century.
 Carthage was conquered by the Byzantines in 533.
-This per se did not have a major impact as the Vandals were unable to oppose the invasion, but in 541-42 a plague almost halved the population of the Byzantine territories.
-The long Greek-Gothic War (535-53) in Italy deprived Carthage of its traditional markets.
+This per se did not have a major devastating impact on the city as the Vandals were unable to oppose the invasion, but in 541-542 a plague almost halved its population.
+The long Greek-Gothic War (535-553) in Italy deprived Carthage of its traditional markets.

-The seriousness of the Lady of Carthage, probably a personification of the city, testifies the gravity of the situation.
+The seriousness of the Lady of Carthage, probably a saint, testifies to the gravity of the situation.

 Mosaics in the Museum of Bardo